Menu

 About Jan Baars

 Jan Baars, August 15, 2015Having studied social sciences and philosophy at the universities of Amsterdam, Berkeley (USA) and Bielefeld (Germany) Jan Baars has been teaching Philosophy of the Social Sciences and the Humanities at different universities since 1970.
 This has formed the academic background of his perspective on aging studies, which has been one of his areas of study since 1986.
-This has led to his appointment as Professor of Aging in a Life Course Perspective, especially Interpretive Gerontology, at the University of Humanistic Studies in Utrecht, The Netherlands.
-The qualification Interpretive Gerontology implies that this appointment is not meant to enlarge the already vast research on health problems of the aged, on the costs of their pensions or the most efficient organization of care.
-It is intended to analyze basic concepts and to reflect on the more implicit ideas or cultural scripts behind theoretical and practical approaches to aging and to explore inspiring horizons for contemporary aging.
+This has led to his appointment as Professor of Aging in a Life Course Perspective, especially Humanistic Gerontology, at the University of Humanistic Studies in Utrecht, The Netherlands.
+A major objective is to analyze basic concepts and to reflect on the more implicit ideas or cultural scripts behind theoretical and practical approaches to aging and to explore inspiring horizons for contemporary aging.

 He is the author or many publications on aging, ranging from conceptual analysis to polemic criticism and more reflective existential perspectives.
-He has given Master classes at universities in Europe, the United States, New Zealand and South Africa.
+He has given Master classes at universities in Europe, the United States, New Zealand, South Africa and India.

 • Keynote Lecturer at World Congress International Association for Gerontology and Geriatrics (IAGG) , San Francisco 2017